instantiator/process-start-info-testing/README.md

 > Test method `ProcessStartInfoTesting.UseShellExecuteTests.CanFind_ffmpeg_WithoutShellExecute` threw exception: `System.ComponentModel.Win32Exception: No such file or directory`

-## Results from command line tool
+## Results from the CLI

-Running the tests with the CLI succeeds:
+Running the tests using the donet CLI succeeds:

 ```bash
 dotnet test